MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/extend-event-management.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-Microsoft has partnered with a webinar provider called [On24](https://www.on24.com/) to let you plan and manage events using Dynamics 365 for Marketing.
-On24 is the only webinar provider currently supported out-of-the-box for use with Dynamics 365.
+On24 is the only webinar provider currently supported out-of-the-box for use with Dynamics 365 to plan and manage events.
 More information: [Event settings](../events-settings.md)

-Introducing the Webinar Extension API that other Webinar providers can implement so that they can be used as a webinar provider with Dynamics 365.
+Other webinar providers can implement the new Webinar Extension API to become a supported webinar provider for Dynamics 365, just like On24.
+Once a webinar provider implements the API on their webinar service, the webinar provider can be configured in Dynamics 365 to use their webinar service for event management.

 > [!IMPORTANT]
 > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]